AsteriskAmpersand/Ice-Stable/README.md

 Gunlance has received a significant rework with four major changes:
 - Normal, Long, and Wide shelling types have been unified into a single new "Omni" type, which combines the strengths of all three.
 Hunters can now actively choose between all shelling attacks in combat, rather than being locked into spamming only a single optimal shelling attack for an entire run.
 - The shelling level system has been reworked to span 9 shelling levels, to help smooth out weapon progression as High Rank effectively only had 1 shelling level (Lv4) compared to Low and Master Rank having 3 each.
 Now High Rank will also have 3 levels.
 This rework also includes better shelling level balance across all Gunlances, so there are more competitive weapon options available at all levels of progression.
 - Wyrmstake Blast has been removed due to various problems with the implementation and the mostly negative impacts it had on Gunlance gameplay.
 Since Gunlance received Wyrmstake Blast instead of Master Rank's 1.5x Fixed Damage multiplier, we have re-enabled this damage multiplier and rebalanced Shelling attacks around it.
-Shelling attacks should deal roughly 80% to 90% of the damage they used to deal while Wyrmstake Blast was active.
+Shelling attacks in Master Rank content, should deal roughly 80% of the damage they used to deal while Wyrmstake Blast was active.
 - As a replacement for Wyrmstake Blast, the (previously decorative) shield has gained a core role in Gunlance gameplay in the form of a guardpoint on Quick Reload.
 This guardpoint enables a more aggressive playstyle and allows hunters to keep pressuring monsters if timed correctly.
 For small or medium knockbacks, hunters can follow-up with any options already available after a Quick Reload, including comboing into an Overhead Smash and Full Burst.

 The details for these changes are below: